-- feeling of incomplete evacuation after bowel movement
+- the feeling of incomplete evacuation after a bowel movement

-Relying on stool softeners, laxatives, colonics or enemas is not addressing the root of the problem, nor is this dependency good for the colon.
-Any of them are fine for an occasional short-term aid, but know that constipation is not normal and it is worth it to the health of your whole system to figure out the underlying cause and fix it.
+Relying on stool softeners, laxatives, colonics, or enemas is not addressing the root of the problem, nor is this dependency good for the colon.
+Any of them are acceptable for an occasional short-term aid but know that constipation is not normal, and it is worth it to the health of your whole system to figure out the underlying cause and fix it.

 Causes of Constipation

 - lack of hydrochloric acid from antacids, PPIs, stress, overeating, etc.

 - lack of bile flow